emilyantosch/shc_pr3_vl/databases/exam/main.typ

       ==== Requirements
       - Transform all entities and relationships into appropriate tables
       - Properly handle many-to-many relationships with junction tables
-      - Define all primary keys, foreign keys, and constraints
+      - Define all primary keys, and foreign keys
-      - Specify attribute domains and data types
-      - Document functional dependencies
       - Ensure the design is normalized to at least 3NF
       - Explain any denormalization decisions with justification